 Bitcoin.
 Periodically there is press either about how awesome it is or how it’s dying.
 In the past month,

 BTC value has skyrocketed.
 So I don’t think it’s dying.
 More and more online programs are moving toward Bitcoin, as the fees are low and transfers very quick.
 There are many wallets out there and for US users, I suggest Coinbase.
 It’s been easy to understand and use.
 You can both buy and sell BTC with it.
 And, like Paypal, you can easily send and receive funds using your email address.
 If you are new to BTC, there’s a learning curve, no matter which wallet you use.
 But Coinbase allows you to use your bank account or credit card to purchase BTC, with daily and weekly limits.
+However, be aware that scams exist, as expected.
+Criminal hackers used a complex way to trick people into signing access to bank accounts.
+Freedman Normand Friedland LLP represented the victims of this scam as outlined in the article link.
+So please just stay aware when using some of these websites.
 Again, Bitcoin comes with a bit of a learning curve.
 Hmmmm….possible future blog post?

 In many states, you can also get a debit card connected to your Coinbase account to spend those funds easily any place credit cards are accepted.
 Check out the Shift card and it’s fees.